Did you know Colombia has deserts within its borders?

 It’s imperative that you stay covered whilst walking as the sun gets unbearable.
 Carry water with you at all times for hydration.

-Although very secluded (in a good way), Desierto de la Tatacoa has become one of my top three places to see in Colombia.
+Though wonderfully secluded, Desierto de la Tatacoa has quickly become one of my top three must-see destinations in Colombia.

 Learn what other places you can see in Colombia by taking a look at this list of the best towns in Colombia that you can visit on your travels.